Call for 2024-2025 theme

 View past themes.

 Proposals may be submitted through the online form.
 The description should include a narrative of the idea and how it would fulfill the above criteria, including specific examples of curricular and co-curricular activities that could take place.
-Proposals may include names as potential Provost Fellows for Public Affairs are encouraged.
+Proposals may also include name(s) of tenued faculty who may be potentialy good stuards of the submitted theme by serving as the year's Provost Fellows for Public Affairs.

 Provost Fellow for Public Affairs

-Once theme has been selected, the Associate Provost for Student Development and Public Affairs will select a Provost Fellow.
-The Provost Fellow will assist in coordinating the Fall 2022 Public Affairs Conference.
+Once the theme has been selected, the Associate Provost for Public Affairs and Assessment will begin selection a Provost Fellow.
+The Provost Fellow will assist in coordinating the year's Public Affairs Conference.
 To qualify, the Fellow must be a tenured faculty member in good standing within the college/university and willing to engage the entire campus in the development of the Public Affairs Conference.